Last updated: 2026-03-19 ยท Zawaj Team

 Interfaith marriage is one of the most emotionally charged and frequently searched topics in Muslim communities.
 Whether you're a Muslim in a relationship with a non-Muslim, the parent of someone facing this situation, or simply trying to understand what Islam actually teaches โ€” this topic deserves honest, clear treatment.

 The rules are not ambiguous.
 The challenges are real.
 And the human situations are complex.
-Here's a comprehensive, honest guide.
+Here is a clear guide to the ruling, the practical risks, and the next step.

 Islamic jurisprudence has clear โ€” though asymmetric โ€” rules on interfaith marriage.